matterholt/2020-04-11-Markdown-Editor/md_editor/README.md

 8. ~~Style on the p tags, is a bit large and out of~~

 9. Add counter for the tags that are placed in the document

+## Bonus points

+- Live preview (where your edits in the input area automatically show up in the preview panel)
+- Syntax highlighting for input area
+- Selectable themes for input area
+- Selectable themes for preview panel
+- Print to PDF
+- Locally installed (using Electron, for example)
+- Responsive design